jonniek/mpv-playlistmanager/README.md

 ## Keybinds
 #### Static keybindings
 - __sortplaylist__(CTRL+p)
-  - Sorts the current playlist alphabenumerically(file1-file100 in correct order).
+  - Sorts the current playlist alphabenumerically(file1-file100 in correct order, wip since some naming conventions fail).
 Stops currently playing file and starts playlist from start of new playlist.
 Option to run at mpv start automatically in settings.
 - __shuffleplaylist__(CTRL+P)
   - Shuffles the current playlist.
 Stops currently playing file and starts playlist from start of new playlist unlike native shuffle that doesnt shuffle current file.
-No option to run at start, use --shuffle instead.
 - __loadfiles__(P)
-  - Attempts to load all files after the currently playing file to the playlist from the currently playing files directory
+  - Attempts to load all files from the currently playing files directory to the playlist keeping the order.
+Much like [autoload](https://github.com/mpv-player/mpv/blob/master/TOOLS/lua/autoload.lua)
-  - Ex.
-Open 5th file from a 12file directory, press P, the remaining 7 are loaded to playlist
-  - change boolean in settings for linux/windows
 - __saveplaylist__(p)
   - Saves the current playlist to m3u file, change filepath in settings to a path in your system
 - __showplaylist__(SHIFT+ENTER)
-  - Displays the playlist and loads the dynamic keybinds for navigating
+  - Displays the current playlist and loads the dynamic keybinds for navigating

 #### Dynamic keybindings
 - __moveup__(UP)